vpik009/Vlad-Search/README.md

 # Vlad-Search
-A small search engine project using google's search API
+A small search engine project using bing's search API

 ## Viewing
 At the current stage, the project is not hosted.